-Singer-songwriter and guitar player, Rosie Carney, has amassed quite the loyal following before she released her debut album, Bare, back in January.
+Singer-songwriter and guitar player, Rosie Carney, had amassed quite the loyal following before she released her debut album, Bare, back in January.
 She currently has over 30 million Spotify streams, and over 1.8 million monthly Spotify listeners, and counting.
-Her deeply personal album debut, has received critical praise, and has smitten fans with her heartfelt, poignant, and relatable lyrics.
-She currently is halfway through a 26-date tour of the U.K and Europe, with fellow singer-songwriter, Benjamin Francis Leftwich, Langhorne Slim and The Milk Carton Kids.
-Her full US tour dates will be announced soon, and she has two upcoming US dates in Brooklyn, New York on Monday, May 13 and Wednesday, May 15.
+Her deeply personal album debut has received critical praise and has smitten fans with her heartfelt, poignant, and relatable lyrics.
+She currently is halfway through a 26-date tour of the U.K and Europe, with fellow singer-songwriter, Benjamin Francis Leftwich, Langhorne Slim, and The Milk Carton Kids.
+Her full U.S. tour dates will be announced soon, and she has two upcoming US dates in Brooklyn, New York on Monday, May 13 and Wednesday, May 15.
 For more information and to purchase tickets, click here.

 Carney took some time out before her tour to discuss her songwriting and performing, when she picked up the guitar and the guitar she prefers to play, and her music favorites, along with her fun guilty pleasure.

 When you write and sing, is it hard to get to that place, or does it come naturally to you?

 Rosie: No, it comes naturally every time.
 I never have to pretend.
 I never have to fake it.
 It’s always been something that’s come very naturally.
 I find when I’m writing, when I’m venting, it’s very therapeutic for me to write and then to perform.
 Usually, it depends on feeling, and every time I sing a song, I feel like a different part of me is released.
 It’s very much a real thing for me when I’m performing.